 Johannes Tomana Image Via Herald

-Johannes Tomana is an attorney and the current Prosecutor General in the Ministry of Justice, Legal and Parliamentary Affairs in the Republic of Zimbabwe.
-Tomana was appointed into this position in 2008 during the Government of National Unity era.
+Johannes Tomana is an attorney and the former Prosecutor General in the Ministry of Justice, Legal and Parliamentary Affairs in the Republic of Zimbabwe.
+Tomana was appointed to this position in 2008 during the Government of National Unity era.
 He was the country's Attorney General for five years before his new appointment as Prosecutor General in 2013.
+He was dismissed in May 2017 after a tribunal found him unsuitable to hold office.

-In February 2016, Tomana was arrested over alleged abuse of office after the withdrawal of charges against two suspects in the bomb attempt at a dairy firm owned by President Robert Mugabe.
-Tomana’s arrest came at a time tensions were heightening in government and the ruling Zanu PF party between rival factions Team Lacoste and G40.
+In February 2016, Tomana was arrested over alleged abuse of office after the withdrawal of charges against two suspects in the bomb attempt at a dairy farm owned by former President Robert Mugabe.
+Tomana’s arrest came at a time tensions were heightening in government and the Zanu -PF party between rival factions Team Lacoste and G40.
+Tomana Now Free As High Court Dismisses Criminal Charges charges were dropped, Tomana Freed As High Court Dismissed Criminal Charges

 Tomana was born on the 9th of September in 1967.